conceptualspace/yet-another-speed-dial/index.md

 YASD loads thumbnails using the Open Graph standard.
 This keeps those thumbnails up to date automatically, but if a website removes the image it may no longer load in YASD.
 To fetch new images, simply right-click the dial and select "Refresh thumbnails".

 ### How do I backup and restore my data?
-Speed dials are stored in the browser as bookmarks, so to backup your speed dials, you can use the bookmark manager or browser sync.
-This backup does not include thumbnails or settings, so to backup and restore them you can use the "Import and Export" feature in the YASD settings menu.
+Speed dials are stored in the browser as bookmarks, so first, use the bookmark manager or browser sync to back them up.
+Then, to backup or restore your YASD settings and thumbnails, use the "Import and Export" feature in the YASD settings menu.

 ### Can I open speed dial links in Firefox Containers?
 Yes, just use Shift + Right-click on the speed dial to access the default context menu.